MK316/MK316.github.io/blog/blogmain.md

 ![image](/images/mainlogo01.png)

 One day in January of 2020, my mom sent me a photo of this scene.
 She was so happy to enjoy the snow.
 It covered the whole mountain in white.
-The photo was really beautiful but I just texted her with a short message, "Mom, it's beautiful."
-Then I went back to my work; I thought I had more important things to than actually calling her to ask how she feels.
+The photo was really beautiful but I just texted her back with a short message, "Mom, it's very beautiful."
+Then I went back to my work; I thought I had more important things to do, than actually to call her asking how she feels.

 In the same year, she passed away in October.
 It was a beautiful autumn day and the world seemed stop like that.